Bensas/PortScanners/README.md

 # PortScanners
-Simple port scaning programs written in a variety of languages for no particular purpose :)
+Simple port scaning programs written in a variety of languages just for fun :)

 ## Compilation / Running
 ### C